What Is Remote Uniform Inventory Management and How Does It Reduce Uniform Waste?

 Remote uniform inventory management system supporting controlled uniform distribution

-As uniform programs scale, many organizations discover that traditional on-site storage and manual distribution models become difficult to manage.
+As uniform programs scale, many organizations discover that traditional onsite storage and manual distribution models become difficult to manage.
 Uniform rooms often turn into holding areas for excess inventory, outdated items, and misplaced garments.
-Over time, this can contribute to unnecessary waste, administrative strain, and reduced visibility into program spend.
+Over time, this can contribute to unnecessary waste, administrative strain, and reduced visibility into program spending.

 Remote uniform inventory management offers an alternative approach.
-By shifting inventory oversight to a managed uniform provider supported by technology, organizations can streamline distribution, improve control, and reduce common sources of uniform waste across large and dynamic workforces.
+By shifting inventory oversight to a managed uniform provider supported by a cloud-based uniform management system, organizations can streamline distribution, improve control, and reduce common sources of uniform waste across large and dynamic workforces.

 Defining Remote Uniform Inventory Management

-This approach is typically supported by a uniform management platform such as The Proximity System™, which is designed to automate ordering rules and track usage across departments, roles, and employee lifecycles.
+This approach is supported by a cloud based uniform management system such as Unitec’s The Proximity System™, which is designed to automate ordering rules and track usage across departments, roles, and employee lifecycles.

 Key components of remote inventory management include: